oryon-dominik/django-template/project_template_django/documentation/collaboration.md

 The following tags are used:

-- TODO: For tasks that need to be done.
+- `TODO`: For tasks that need to be done.
-- FIXME: For things that need to be fixed, that are currently broken.
+- `FIXME`: For things that need to be fixed, that are currently broken.
-- WTF: For everything that makes you wonder why it is like this.
+- `WTF`: For everything that makes you wonder why it is like this.
 Might be a bug, might be a hack, might be a feature.
-- TBD: To be discussed.
+- `TBD`: To be discussed.
 Need clear elaboration or decision.
-- BUG: Clear bugs that need to be fixed.
+- `BUG`: Clear bugs that need to be fixed.
-- HACK: Quick hacks and dirty workarounds, that work but bring some oddities.
+- `HACK`: Quick hacks and dirty workarounds, that work but bring some oddities.

 Also link to open issues, external documentations or pull request if applicable.